a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 Also, you will have to write a 5-6 page report, describing the problem, your solution, and the results obtained.

-The project will give you at most 10% of the grade.
-I'm not sure about the exact policy, but I will decide and let you know.
-In any case, it will be beneficial for your final grade.

-We have to discuss the topic of your project, and I have to approve it, before you start working.
+We have to discuss the topic of your project, and I have to approve it, before you start working on it.

 Report you progress regularly (for example, once a week), so I can guide you, and you don't waste time.